 What do you think of talent shows like The X Factor?

 They’re great, aren’t they?
 I mean, it’s entertainment but then, you know, in this country people and the media seem to like when you’re up there and suddenly you get down.
 They seem to take joy and pleasure out of that and I don’t understand that.
 It is certainly not like that in other countries, like in Italy, or America, or Spain, there’s a little more respect if you really reached the success they still respect you whether you’re still continuing it or not – and in things like The X Factor and all those reality programmes some of the artists are just young kids and they’re sort of let go after a year or so.
 As long as people are respectful and help people to go through all this and through these particularly challenging times when the world is falling apart, then it’s good.

 Would you like to add anything else at all?
 New projects, new plans?

-My plans are that at the end of August 2021 there will be the first live gig for me and my band The Sleevz after Covid.
-We’re in London on the 26th and 27th of August at the PizzaExpress Live in Holborn, it’s a very popular gig, I did quite a couple of shows there, and straight away after there’s the Lytham Festival in the North of England where I’m on the same bill as Marc Almond, and I really look forward to that.
+My plans are to come back with live gigs for me and my band The Sleevz after Covid.
+We did London in August 2021 at the PizzaExpress Live in Holborn, it was a very popular gig, I did quite a couple of shows there, and straight away after there was the Lytham Festival in the North of England where I was the same bill as Marc Almond, and I really looked forward to that.
+But, generally speaking, I really look forward for the live acts to come back, even just to go and see other performers, rather than just performing myself.
 Marc is a friend and we perform together, I really look forward to being with lots of people again, and I think it’s going to be incredible, not for me but for a lot of audiences: people are going to go nuts!
-I really look forward for the live acts to come back, even just to go and see other performers, rather than just performing myself.
 And I’m also writing a lot, so hopefully, at some time I can release new materials as well.